MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingarchive-sizelow-vb.md

-﻿---
+---
-Description: 'The SizeLow property is a value that specifies the low 32-bit value (in bytes) for the size of the archive of inbound fax messages.' ms.assetid: '6ad44cc1-7068-42f2-a7a7-563470e58ae5'
+Description: The SizeLow property is a value that specifies the low 32-bit value (in bytes) for the size of the archive of inbound fax messages. ms.assetid: 6ad44cc1-7068-42f2-a7a7-563470e58ae5
-title: 'FaxIncomingArchive.SizeLow property'
+title: FaxIncomingArchive.SizeLow property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingArchive.SizeLow property